-The Michigan Center for Interprofessional Education is a coordinating center for IPE and collaborative care efforts at the University of Michigan.
+The Michigan Center for Interprofessional Education is a coordinating center for IPE and collaborative collaborative care efforts at the University of Michigan.
 By carefully aligning and integrating the needs and interests of health professions education with collaborative practice, we are working to transform the way we prepare U-M students.
 We achieve our goals through curriculum development, clinical innovation and evaluative research.

 Center for IPE Staff:

-Vani Patterson, MPH, Assistant Director – Oversees the Center for IPE’s day-to-day operations and manages the committees, contracted projects, and campus collaborations that advance the Center’s efforts.
+Vani Patterson, MPH, Administrative Director – Oversees the Center for IPE’s day-to-day operations and manages the committees, contracted projects, and campus collaborations that advance the Center’s efforts.
 Previously, she worked to foster collaborative practice to improve health care in primary and school-based care settings nationally with Michigan Medicine’s Adolescent Health Initiative.
 She earned an MPH in Environmental Health Sciences and Human Nutrition from U-M School of Public Health.

 Mary Beth Lewis, BA, Communications Specialist – Manages the Center for IPE’s website content, social media platforms, and public relations.
 During 18 years at U-M, she expanded the School of Public Health’s digital footprint, managed the School of Nursing’s communications, and co-founded the Health Communicators Forum.
 She earned a BA in English from Wesleyan University and did foundational coursework in public health.